insomniaeddie/PixelCloud_Serverless-Image-Processing-with-AWS/README.md

-# Serverless Image Processing with AWS Lambda and Amazon S3
+# PixelCloud: Serverless Image Processing with AWS Lambda and Amazon S3